dolmades/dolmades-cli/README.md

 Right after cooking the windows application will be available as clickable shortcut on your desktop.

 ## Requirements

 As of now
+* x86-64 linuxes only
 * Python 2.7
 * curl
 * tar (udocker requires some recent version, I can't find the issue pointing out which one it is)

 Notes
 * `udocker` requires Python 2.7 and will hopefully receive Python 3 support: https://github.com/indigo-dc/udocker/issues/77
-* `dolmades` will be written to support Python 2.7 and bearing in mind Python 3 compatibility for later when udocker starts supporting it, too
+* `dolmades` will be written to support Python 2.7 and bearing in mind Python 3 compatibility for later when udocker starts supporting it, too.
+* 64bit linux kernel is needed due to the docker base images being built with x86-64 architecture.
+Technically it is possible to rebuild them using a 32bit linux kernel
+* wine does not work well with pure x86-64 software which is why the installed windows software actually has to support 32bit windowses

 ## First use